KyrosKrane/BuyEmAll/readme.txt

 Example: [Refreshing Spring Water] - Stack Size: 20, Purchase Unit: 5

-If you enter 18, it will automatically buy 20 with no confirmation.
+If you enter 18 and hit Okay, it will automatically buy 20 with no confirmation.
 If you enter 23, a confirmation will pop up asking, "Are you sure you want to buy 25 of this item?"

----------- BUGS/FEATURES ----------
+---------- BUGS/FEATURES REQUESTS ----------

-** You may experience errors if you use Recipe Book **
+You may experience errors if you use Recipe Book or Advanced Trade Skill Window.
+I have not been able to reproduce any problems with either addon, but I have received a report for each of them.

-Please visit Cogwheel's Workshop at http://wowinterface.com/portal.php?&uid=17646 if you have any suggestions or bug reports, and to see what is in store for the future.
+Please visit Cogwheel's Workshop at http://cogwheel.wowinterface.com if you have any suggestions or bug reports, and to see what is in store for the future.

 ---------- CHANGES ----------

+v2.0

+- Stack button will now be disabled for items that do not stack.
+- Ace2ified.
+Functionality is the same except for the above patch change, but behind the scenes it's a whole new beast.

 v1.12.1

 - Disabled display of the "Vendor has" line of the Max tooltip if there is no limit.
 - Changed coloring of tooltip text.
-- French translation courtesy of Layrajha
+- French translation courtesy of Layrajha.
-- Chinese translation thanks to q09q09
+- Chinese translation thanks to q09q09.

 v1.12